Millalyzer User Manual

 The plot to the right shows the development of the forces acting on the tool during one full revolution.
 Note that these are the nominal forces that would be observed with a perfectly rigid tool.
 More detailed analyses for flexible tools and machines are available in the Simulation tab (millalyzer dynamic only).

 Almost all fields where data can be entered also have an built-in help that is shown if the mouse pointer is left hovering over the corresponding text label.

 First, select the workpiece material from the drop-down menu.
 Currently, the materials shown in the chart to the right are supported.
-If your material is not available use one with similar strength properties, but be aware that the predicted forces will not be very accurate.
+If your material is not available use a similar material and adjust.

 The next step is to define speed and feed.
-When no better information is available, start with the baseline recommendations from Utility - Standard S&F (shortcut Alt-A, Option-A).
+When no better information is available, start with the baseline recommendations from Utility - Standard S&F (shortcut ALT+A, or option+A on macOS).